firefox-devtools/debugger/docs/local-development.md

 For instance, `--theme-splitter-color` is often good for border colors.
 The advantage to using an existing variable is that you know it'll look good in all the themes.

 When you need to update a variable, you should check to make sure it looks good in the other places it is being used.
-Often, it is more practicle to create a new variable.
+Often, it is more practical to create a new variable.

 It's helpful to share the changes as a themes [table][pr-table] when you're done.